tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # 9. Creating your first Dual-Stacked Instance

-Now, go back to the node `controller.yourdomain.com` and run the following commands as root:
+Now, go back to the node `controller.yourdomain.com` and run the next commands as root:

 Show the O.S. images to get the IDs: